 What is Ontario Like?

 Ontario is on the east-central side of the country and is one of the ten provinces in Canada.
 While Ottawa is the capital of Canada, Toronto is the capital of Ontario and the biggest city in the country.
 Other than Toronto and Ottawa, there are many vibrant cities with a range of shops, restaurants, arts, and culture in Ontario.
-The province is also known for Niagara Falls and breathtaking scenery.
+The province is also known for Niagara Falls and its breathtaking scenery.

 The quality of life is high in Ontario and there is a balance of city living and rural countryside.
 Wherever you are in Ontario, you will find plenty of outdoor space.
 Winters in Ontario are long, with snow on the ground for almost half of the year.
 However, the summer temperatures can climb to over 30 degrees Celsius.